tamartsi/association_analyses_class/5_hetvars_strat.md

 Dealing with heterogeneity (2) stratified analysis
 --------------------------------------------------

-\begin{itemize}
-\item We got an object that has the outcome, and a design matrix.
+-   We got an object that has the outcome, and a design matrix.
-\item Note that we do not use the "group" variable as a covariate, because we are going to use it for stratification!
+-   Note that we do not use the "group" variable as a covariate, because we are going to use it for stratification!
-\end{itemize}

 ``` r
 names(dat)
 ```